Integral points on symmetric affine cubic surfaces: Introduction

 \subsection{Acknowledgments}

-The author would like thank Daniel Loughran for his insights and tireless support and J\"org Jahnel for donating his MAGMA code for computing the Brauer group of smooth cubic surfaces.
-They would also like to thank Sam Streeter and Olivier Wittenberg for comments on early revisions of this paper.
+The author would like thank Daniel Loughran for his insights and tireless support and J\"org Jahnel for donating his Magma code for computing the Brauer group of smooth cubic surfaces.
+They would also like to thank Sam Streeter and Olivier Wittenberg for comments on early revisions of this paper, J.-L. Colliot-Thélène for pointing out the sum of three cubes conjecture was first presented as a question of Mordell in the literature and the anonymous referee for many valuable comments and corrections.